moodle-an-hochschulen/moodle-lifecycletrigger_customfieldsemester/README.md

 Moodle release support
 ----------------------

-This plugin is only maintained for the most recent major release of Moodle.
+Due to limited resources, this plugin is only maintained for the most recent major release of Moodle as well as the most recent LTS release of Moodle.
+Bugfixes are backported to the LTS release.
+However, new features and improvements are not necessarily backported to the LTS release.

-Apart from this maintained release, previous versions of this plugin which work in legacy major releases of Moodle are still available as tagged release commits on Github.
+Apart from these maintained releases, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.

 There may be several weeks after a new major release of Moodle has been published until we can do a compatibility check and fix problems if necessary.
 If you encounter problems with a new major release of Moodle - or can confirm that this plugin still works with a new major release - please let us know on Github.